mars0i/lescent/README.md

 Controls (choose "Open in a new window") allow:

-* Setting population size and number of generations for new genealogy.
+* Setting population size and number of generations for a new genealogy.
 * Generating a new genealogy.
 * Generating mutations.
 * Showing only lineages still present in the last generation.